-For the Protection Cluster, some of the returns that are taking place do not meet the voluntariness standard for the below reasons:
+For the Protection Cluster the returns as currently proposed/taking place do not meet the voluntariness standard1 for the below reasons:

-- 1. All decisions on return must be made via a choice which is both free and informed.
+1. All decisions on return must be made via a choice which is both free and informed.
 A free choice is made in the absence of coercion, including in the absence of threats to revoke assistance.
 An informed choice is made on the basis of relevant and reliable information, specific to the individual involved.
-The Protection Cluster is not in a position to conclusively verify that both elements are satisfied in all situations. - 2.
-Ethiopia has a positive protection obligation toward its citizens.
+The Protection Cluster is not in a position to conclusively verify that both elements are satisfied in all situations.

+2. Ethiopia has a positive protection obligation toward its citizens.
 State authorities cannot forcibly expose individuals to situations, where their basic human rights may be violated.
 Further, all Ethiopian nationals have the right to freedom of movement, as per Article 32 of the 1995 Constitution.
-There is as such no obligation for any individual to return. - 3.
-IDPs must be protected from direct coercion through, among others, physical force, harassment or intimidation, and also indirect coercion, including through the provision of erroneous information, inducements, the denial of basic services, or the closure of IDP sites or collective centres without the provision of an acceptable alternative.
-Returns that occur because an alternative solution is not available are not voluntary, even if IDPs acquiesce. - 4.
-It is essential to, in consultation with IDPs, provide information on conditions in potential areas of return in order for IDPs to make a voluntary and informed decision on the appropriate solution to their displacement.
+There is as such no obligation for any individual to return.

+3. IDPs must be protected from direct coercion through, among others, physical force, harassment or intimidation, and also indirect coercion, including through the provision of erroneous information, inducements, the denial of basic services, or the closure of IDP sites or collective centres without the provision of an acceptable alternative.
+Returns that occur because an alternative solution is not available are not voluntary, even if IDPs acquiesce.

+4. It is essential to, in consultation with IDPs, provide information on conditions in potential areas of return in order for IDPs to make a voluntary and informed decision on the appropriate solution to their displacement.
 In addition to the option to voluntarily return to the place of origin in safety and dignity, where conditions allow, the prospects of alternative durable solutions of local integration or relocation should be available.
-A feedback mechanism for IDPs should be established. - 5.
-Adherence to the principle of freedom of movement and choice of residence is imperative in IDP situations.
+A feedback mechanism for IDPs should be established.

+5. Adherence to the principle of freedom of movement and choice of residence is imperative in IDP situations.
 The government returns should be conducted in a planned and coordinated manner.
-The involvement of humanitarian and development actors in the government return plans should seeks to maintain the voluntary nature of return, the safety and dignity of IDPs, and their full involvement in decision-making. - 6.
-The following key considerations are required to guide the return process: - Security: IDPs must be provided with security, dignity and with appropriate information and guarantees of safety and support.
-These include protection from acts of violence and ill-treatment.
-There are some general security issues which affect IDPs' freedom of movement and which pose humanitarian and protection risks; however, this should be balanced it with the right of IDPs to enjoy freedom of movement. - Access: Areas of return should be safely accessible to populations of concern, as well as humanitarian and development actors, and the population's access to basic services and livelihoods without limitations and discrimination must be guaranteed.
+The involvement of humanitarian and development actors in the government return plans should seeks to maintain the voluntary nature of return, the safety and dignity of IDPs, and their full involvement in decision-making.

+- 6. The following key considerations are required to guide the return process: - Security: IDPs must be provided with security, dignity and with appropriate information and guarantees of safety and support.
+These include protection from acts of violence and illtreatment.
+There are some general security issues which affect IDPs' freedom of movement and which pose humanitarian and protection risks; however, this should be balanced it with the right of IDPs to enjoy freedom of movement.

-&lt;sup>1 Guiding Principle 15 (d) emphasizes that internally displaced persons have the "right to be protected against forcible return to or resettlement in any place in which their life, safety, liberty or health would be at risk".
+1 Guiding Principle 15 (d) emphasizes that internally displaced persons have the "right to be protected against forcible return to or resettlement in any place in which their life, safety, liberty or health would be at risk".
 This prohibition is echoed in Article 9 (2) (3) of the Kampala Convention, which Ethiopia has signed but not yet ratified.